 Conclusions

 We presented a framework for automatic rock classification (ARC) based on core measurements scaled to the well log support.
 The framework is used to compare physics-based techniques for rock classification with unsupervised machine learning methods using core data from the Gulf of Mexico.
 Furthermore, the framework allows for rapid estimation of rock classes along the depth of a well, and at a basin scale by correlating well-to-well rock classes.
-The

-framework can be implemented as a tool for rapid
+Our proposed methodcan be implemented as a tool for rapid

 characterization of potential CO2 storage sites, either vertically or spatially, by detecting sweet spots of high-quality reservoir rocks.